renovatebot/renovate/docs/usage/self-hosted-experimental.md

 <!-- prettier-ignore -->
 !!! note
-    For the Forgejo and Gitea platform only.
+    For the Gitea platform only.

 The sort method for autodiscover server side repository search.